mrunge/blog/content/2014/horizon-mid-cycle.rst

 Sahara project is to enable users to easily provision and manage Hadoop clusters on OpenStack.

-During Juno development cycle, the independant Sahara dashboard was merged into Horizon.
+During the Juno development cycle, the independent Sahara dashboard was merged into Horizon.
 Like all other features in Horizon, it will be shown, when Sahara is configured through Keystone.

 RBAC
 ----